 - How to nourish the Knowledge Graph Panel for long-term success

 The type of information displayed within a Knowledge Graph Panel can vary.
-Below in an example of Knowledge Panel on desktop.
+Below is an example of a Knowledge Panel on a desktop.

-Google’s knowledge graph Panel is made up with several elements which is found on the right-hand side of the search engine.
+Google’s knowledge graph Panel is made up of several elements which are found on the right-hand side of the search engine.
 The size of the panel varies depending on the amount of information available.
 As standard, the panel will feature:

 - A sub-categorization of the information